panvimdoc

 For example, ibhagwan/ts-vimdoc.nvim is an implementation a neovim treesitter based markdown to vimdoc converter that works fairly well.
 There are no dependencies except for the Markdown treesitter parser.
 It is neovim only but you can use this on github actions even for a vim plugin documentation.

 There’s also wincent/docvim which is written in Haskell.
-Finally there’s FooSoft/md2vim which is written in Go.
+Finally, there’s FooSoft/md2vim which is written in Go.

-None of these projects use Pandoc.
+However, none of these projects use Pandoc.
 Pandoc Markdown supports a wide number of features: See https://pandoc.org/MANUAL.html for more information.
 Most importantly, it supports a range of Markdown formats and flavors.
 And, Pandoc has filters and a custom output writer that can be configured in lua.
 Pandoc filters can extend the capability of Pandoc with minimal lua scripting, and these are very easy to write and maintain too.

 That means, with this project, you can write your Vim documentation in Markdown, RestructuredText, AsciiDoc, etc and convert it to VimDoc, PDF, Word, HTML etc.